vp2216/Contact-Manager/README.md

 ![image](https://user-images.githubusercontent.com/122369312/228449934-12bc3344-5efe-4248-a245-2ad14aeb1af9.png)

-You can see all your contacts in the homepage
+User can see all your contacts in the homepage

 ![image](https://user-images.githubusercontent.com/122369312/228450425-01eb0a60-beb4-4192-8ae0-127a5014dbc4.png)